 There shall be a single-elimination tournament of the top fourteen teams played at the conclusion of the SEC regular season schedule.
 The tournament champion shall be the SEC representative to the NCAA championship.
 All 14 teams will participate in the tournament, with the two division champions serving as the top two seeds.
 The following point system is utilized to determine regular season standings and seeding for the tournament: a win counts as three points, a tie as one, and a loss as zero points.
 If a game(s) is cancelled, neither team will receive a point and the standings will be determined by average points per game.
 The tournament shall be played in a Sunday-Tuesday-Thursday-Sunday format with Monday, Wednesday, Friday, and Saturday designated as off (practice days).

 Game links and more can be found on our Soccer Championship page

-The tournament will be seeded 1-10 regardless of division based on the point system implemented to determine regular season standings.
+The tournament will be seeded 1-14 based on the point system implemented to determine regular season standings.
+The two division champions shall be the top two seeds.
 If teams are tied, the following procedures, in order as follows, will be used to break the tie: